thesherzad/protocol2specs/README.md

 # protocol2spec: Clinical Data Specification Builder

+This app can be helpful to pull concise definition for a clinical dataset variable, e.g. DOSE, VISIT, ALB etc. It uses internal/local file indexing and ranking to find the best matched text chunks and then sends to to an LLM (OpenAI's ChatGPT) to craft the final answer.

 # Why should I use this, not ChatGPT?

 Of course you can use ChatGPT (or any chat bot) but here are the differences that I realized: